WerghiMedArbi/Velib-Bikes-Docks--Real-time-availability/README.md

 <h1>Topic: </h1>

-<p>Use the [open-data](https://opendata.paris.fr/pages/home/) offered by the city of Paris:
+<p>Use the [open-data] (https://opendata.paris.fr/pages/home/) offered by the city of Paris to extract information as JSON files using API and store all the data in a DBMS.
- to extract information as JSON files using API and store all the data in a DBMS.
+Then, load it and use it to create 'dashboard' using Power Bi.
-Then, do</p>
+ 😃</p>

 <h3>Theme:</h3>